 - heat exhaustion or heat stroke

 After your sauna session, drink plenty of water to rehydrate your body.

 Saunas aren’t effective for weight loss because the only weight lost is fluid weight, and your body will replenish the lost fluid as soon as you eat or drink.

 In other words, as soon as you drink water, you’ll gain the weight back.
 It may be better to try to maintain a moderate weight with a balanced diet and regular physical activity.

 The liver and kidneys are the primary organs responsible for removing toxins from the body.
 But some research has demonstrated that sweating during a sauna session may release toxins from the body or skin.

 Proper hydration is important for your liver and kidneys to function properly.
 Make sure to drink plenty of water to replenish lost fluids after using the sauna.
 Let your liver and kidneys do the work.

 Certain health conditions are not compatible with saunas or steam rooms.
-If you have any of the following conditions, be sure to check with your doctor before using a sauna:
+Be sure to check with a doctor before using a sauna if you have any of the following conditions:

 - asthma or other breathing conditions

 - heart disease